ljmancini1/DATA-606-Small-Business-Loans/blogpost.md

 Trying to run K-Means as well as the elbow plot for optimal cluster size resulted in code that would not complete running after 10 hours.
 K-Prototypes runs in a matter of minutes, however the elbow plot did not complete running.
 Overlaying the cluster groupings using color on the UMAP projection visualizes where the clusters form relative to one another.

 In order to evaluate the accuracy and quality of the clustering, we can treat the clusters as labels and build a classification model on top.
 Each point in the dataset is assigned a cluster according to the results of the K-Prototype algorithm.
 If the clusters are of high quality, the classification model will be able to predict them with high accuracy.
 At the same time, the models should use a variety of features to ensure that the clusters are not too simplistic.
-K-Prototypes was run for 8 clusters, 10 clusters, and 15 clusters, chosen by visual inspection of the UMAP projection. <br>
+K-Prototypes was run for 8 clusters, 10 clusters, and 15 clusters, chosen by visual inspection of the UMAP projection. <br><br>

 Four Clusters<br>